olliejday/portfolio-website/README.md

 ## TODO

 * About page responsive
+* Index page responsive

+* *__\*Can probs host at this points\*__*

 * Article page improve styling - eg. colours
-* Index page content (dev is just duplicated ux atm)

-* *__\*Can probs host at this points\*__*

 * Scroll animations: about and index bit of movement up and/or fade in on images and text
 * Page transition effects?
 See apple
 * Colours